-VAUDE’s origins are in mountain sports and our customers have high expectations for the quality and performance of our products.
-Whether it’s product reliability for mountain or bike sports or the chemical finishes we apply – we use all of our expertise and the latest technologies to deliver maximum safety and performance.
+VAUDE’s origins are in mountain sports.
+Our customers have high expectations for the quality and performance of our products.
+Whether it’s the reliability of the products used in active mountain or biking sports or their chemical exposure – we put all of our expertise and the latest technologies to use in order to deliver maximum safety and performance.

 »Many VAUDE colleagues are themselves enthusiastic mountaineers or cyclists.
 Like our customers, they demand the highest quality and exceptional functionality of their products.
 These should provide reliable protection from the wind, rain and sun, facilitate athletic performance, and be dependable companions, day in and day out, for years to come. «